globuzzz2000/ddPrimer/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.